 We utilize high-quality co-packers to produce a portion of our retail and foodservice products.
 If we are unable to utilize quality co-packers effectively, we may not be able to meet our production needs for our expected growth.
+Similar, if an existing co-packer is no longer able or willing to produce products for us, there are no assurances that we will be able to immediately replace them with our own production capacity or that of another co-packer operating in the same region and at the same level of quality.
 We closely monitor and audit the quality of our co-packers; and furthermore, our co-packers are required to maintain insurance.
 But we are still subject to risks related to the production of fresh and processed foods.